anonymous02047-design/MovieSearch2025/SOCIAL_LOGIN_FIX_GUIDE.md

 ## ✅ **Verification Checklist**

 - [ ] Google OAuth credentials created and configured
-- [ ] Microsoft OAuth credentials created and configured
-- [ ] Clerk Dashboard has correct Client IDs and Secrets
+- [ ] Clerk Dashboard has correct Client ID and Secret
 - [ ] Redirect URIs match your production domain
 - [ ] Environment variables set in Netlify
 - [ ] App is live and accessible
-- [ ] Both Google and Microsoft login work
+- [ ] Google login works
 - [ ] Users can sign in and access the app

 ---